vxxqv/regulatory-transfer-functions/docs/reproduction-guide.md

 1. Verify the source and freeze manifests.
 2. Run the focused tests in `tests`.
-3. Run each main plotting script in `figures/fig01` through `figures/fig07`.
+3. Run each main plotting script in `figures/fig01` through `figures/fig08`.
 4. Run the supplementary plotting scripts in `figures/supplement`.
 5. Run `analyses/figure_qc/run_figure_qc.py`.
-6. Run `manuscript/build_supplement.py`.
+6. Run `manuscript/build_supplement.py --tables-only`.

 This path reads existing frozen results and does not redownload data or refit models.

 ## Full rebuild

-The workflow file records the dependency order.
+The Snakefile records the core ingestion and primary-analysis dependency order.
+Extended analyses are run through the scripts listed in `docs/methods-code-crosswalk.md`; they are not all represented as Snakefile rules.
 A full rebuild requires the public source datasets listed in `data_manifest/sources.tsv`, substantially more time and memory, and access consistent with each source's terms.
-Confirmatory freeze manifests must be checked before processing the untouched RPE1 outcomes.
+The historical external-benchmark freeze must be checked before reproducing the original RPE1 falsification analysis.
+RPE1 is now previously inspected and cannot serve as an untouched confirmation for later extensions.

 ## Expected outputs

-- Seven main figures in PNG, PDF, and SVG.
+- Eight main figures in PNG, PDF, and SVG.
-- Supplementary Figures S1-S14, S16-S21, and S23 in the same formats.
+- Supplementary Figures S1-S14, S16-S21, S23-S26, S28, and S29 in the same formats.
+- Machine-readable replacement evidence for omitted Figures S15, S22, and S27.
 - Panel-level source tables for every figure.
 - Supplementary Tables S1-S8.
 - Automated figure QC and software-test reports.